borntofrappe/game-development/Games/Space Invaders/README.md

 ## Updates

-- [x] add record audio

-- [x] minor fixes

-  - [x] remove dev functions

-  - [x] pixel error when rendering the particles for the player
+- [x] improve aliens AI to have the aliens fire more frequently in the vicinity of the player

-  - [x] render bullets behind aliens

 - [ ] add shields

-- [ ] improve aliens AI to have the bullets fired in the vicinity of the player

 ## Design